Flutter-Tech/fsc-docs-site/security/index.md

 # Security

-For inner source application to be used by a new team, the security standards of the application and adherence to those standards must be clear and transparent.
+For an application to be used by a new team, the security standards of the application and adherence to those standards must be clear and transparent.
 This section lists the security controls applied to repositories across the `Flutter-Global` org, and how they are measured and reported.

 <div
   class="mb-8 p-5 rounded-lg border border-yellow-400 bg-yellow-300 text-yellow-900 flex"